The "In-band ESCON" model

 In fact, the storage community already extensively uses this technology in different forms.
 Almost all of the storage array vendors place virtualization on the front end of their storage arrays for LUN management.
 This technology is so well accepted that it is used extensively in highly available data centers.
 So, while not all in band solutions are created equal, we would not have the SANs we have today without this technology.

-In regards to the term 'ESCON', it comes from the mainframe world and refers to the highly available, though relatively simple to configure,
+In regards to the term 'ESCON', it comes from the mainframe world and refers to the highly available, though relatively simple to configure, black box that connects servers and storage devices.
+These two terms, "in-band" and ESCON, combine to create the second storage networking model, the "in-band ESCON" model.

 "In-band" only becomes controversial because it moves the storage intelligence into the network appliance.
 It manages the data on different storage arrays from different vendors while creating a central console to manage storage for the entire enterprise.
 What it does not natively offer is end-to-end performance management solutions required in some environments.